 Budget requests must be justified on the basis of a project’s objectives and anticipated results.
 Applications for Traditional A and Traditional B awards require a short rationale for each budget item to be included in the space provided on the 'Budget' tab of the online application.

 Applications for Enhanced awards must attach a separate, one-page budget justification providing a breakdown of expenses and a more detailed explanation of project costs.

 Funding requests that do not fall within one of the below allowable budget categories are at risk of being rejected.

-Funding may not be requested for journal subscriptions, internet or cellular services, memberships in professional organizations, advertisements, or any item or service that serves an ongoing need.
-Items purchased for general research use, not specified to the PSC CUNY Award, are not allowed.
+Funding may not be requested for honorarium, journal subscriptions, internet or cellular services, memberships in professional organizations, advertisements, or any item or service that serves an ongoing need.
+Items purchased for general research use, not specified within the PSC CUNY Award, are not allowed.
 Costs related to renovations, office furniture or insurance are not allowed.

 Student stipends or tuition costs for either the PI or an assistant are not supported.
 A PI cannot use PSC CUNY funds to purchase their own intellectual property (e.g. published manuscript) or for indirect compensation.
 Subcontracts are not allowed.

 Submitting Supplementary Material